A Brief Illustrated Introduction to Traditional English food

 Yet traditional dishes remain; old fashioned favourites like meat pies and pasties, Yorkshire pudding, plus fish and chips still retain their popularity despite a proliferation of fast food outlets.
 The humble sandwich takes pride of place, two slices of bread with an in between filling.
 Originally concocted by the Earl of Sandwich, a late 18th century noble and prolific gambler who designed the sandwich eaten with one hand, whilst continuing to play cards with the other!

-The English have four meals a day, although not compulsory.
+The British have four meals a day, although not compulsory.

 Roast beef is still the national pride.
 Sometimes referred to as a ‘joint’ and served at midday on Sunday with roast potatoes, Yorkshire pudding, two types of vegetables and gravy.
 This practice arose during the middle-ages period, when Sunday was the day of rest and the serfs would first attend Church services and be rewarded for the weeks labour with beer (ale) and roast meat, a luxury for peasants.
 Although beef is the preferred favourite on Sundays, Goose or Turkey takes its place during festivities, such as Christmas.